 What does a healthy cycle look like?

 After helping more than 10,000 women improve their menstrual cycles, I’ve identified the basics of a healthy cycle: You may think that your cycle could never look like this, but I assure you that the vast majority of women can get pretty close to this ideal.
 Here’s what that looks like: A regularly occurring period that comes about every twenty-eight days.
-That period should include four days of bleeding in which you soak a tampon, pad, or diva cup every four hours, not more or less.
+That period should include four days of bleeding in which you soak a tampon, pad, or menstrual cup every four hours, not more or less.
 You shouldn’t have any cramping or spotting.
 If you’re tracking ovulation, you should be ovulating on cycle day fourteen, and you should notice abundant, stretchy “egg white” cervical fluid on or before ovulation.
 Also, you shouldn’t have any PMS symptoms before your next period starts.

 Are there certain foods that are most likely to influence your period/PMS?